Zcc09/echo-dab-extension/README.md

 # DAB Music Player Extension for Echo

-An Echo extension that lets you search, stream, or download any song in Hi-Res using DAB Music Player.
+An Echo extension that lets you search and stream any song in Hi-Res using DAB Music Player API.